networknext/next/docs/setup_prerequisites.md

 <br>

-# Setup prerequisites for development environment
+# Setup prerequisites for network next

-Before we can setup your dev environment, we need to setup some prerequites.
+Before you can setup network next, you need the following things:

-These include:

 * A OpenVPN instance running on linode to secure access to your network next backend
-* Three domain names for different parts of your network next instance
+* A domain name that you control where you will host network next
-* A cloudflare account so you can point "dev.[domain]" to three different components in your dev backend.
+* A cloudflare account
+* An AWS account with the (whatever tool AWS uses setup locally)
+* A google account with the "gcloud" tool setup locally
+* A linode account.
-* Increased quotes so your google cloud account can create enough resources to run the environment.
+* Increased google cloud quotes so you can create enough resources in google cloud to run the environment.
+* Terraform installed locally on your machine.

-Once these prerequisites are created, the actual setup of your development backend is easy, as it is performed with terraform scripts.
+Once these prerequisites are met, actually setting up your network next instance is easy as it is all performed with terraform scripts.

-1. Setup a VPN on Linode
+##1.
+Setup a VPN on Linode

 Create a new linode account at https://linode.com (they have been acquired by Akamai)